-Compaq developed Insight Manager to make the overwhelming task of server monitoring and server management easy.
-Insight Manager delivers intelligent monitoring and alerting, remote maintenance, and visual control of the servers in your network environment.
+Compaq developed Insight Manager to make the overwhelming task of system monitoring and management easy.
+Insight Manager delivers intelligent monitoring and alerting, remote maintenance, and visual control of the systems in your network environment.
 In the unlikely event of server failures, Insight Manager provides a full spectrum of remote maintenance and control facilities such as system rebooting, system configuration, and system diagnostics.

-Insight Manager provides timely server status and the means for remotely controlling servers through the following key features:
+Insight Manager provides timely system status and the means for remotely controlling systems through the following key features: